 It is getting cold so the only solution is to go south and swim with the Florida manatee.
-The water in the bay at Crystal River stays at 72 degrees year round.
-The manatee come in from the gulf during the winter months and enjoy the “balmy” water temperature.
+The water in the bay at Crystal River stays at 72 degrees year-round.
+The manatee comes in from the gulf during the winter months and enjoys the “balmy” water temperature.

 Kings Bay is located in Crystal River, Florida on the western coast of the state above Clearwater.
 The bay contains about 600 acres and over 70 springs.
 The multiple springs are the reason the water stays at a constant temperature.

-If you have never been to Florida to swim with the manatee, there is no time like the present.
-The manatee know no age difference.
+If you have never been swimming with the Florida manatee, there is no time like the present.
+The manatee knows no age difference.
 The youngsters are as welcome as seniors.
 If you decide not to get in the water that is OK as well.
-It is exciting to see these “gentle giants” first hand.
+It is exciting to see these “gentle giants” firsthand.
 If you are lucky, one will come up to the boat and you can reach out and stroke its back.
 If you get in the water, for sure you will encounter a manatee.

 Everyone is Welcome

 If you do not have experience with boating, I recommend that you get on a “head” boat.
 An experienced captain will take you out into the bay.
 The water is usually calm as you are surrounded by land, although there obviously are waterways from the gulf bay into King’s Bay.

 You will need to be fitted for a wetsuit.
 Don’t forget your snorkel and mask.
 For the Florida manatee the water is perfect but it is a bit cold for us.
 Prior to getting on the boat, you are required to watch a short video about the manatee and what you can or can not do.
 There are protected areas you should not enter during the “season.”
 You also can not or should not chase a manatee.
 However, if they tire of you, they can easily swim faster and further than you can.